The Value of Mentorship

 Food, not wine, was certainly a focus of family life.
 “No one in my family drank wine,” says Carlton.
-Little did he know that wine would play a big part in his future—today he is master sommelier and president and CEO of Heitz Cellars in Napa, CA. "The first time you visti this winery, you realize what a national treasure it is - i's a living history lesson of Napa Valley."
+Little did he know that wine would play a big part in his future—today he is master sommelier, president and CEO of Heitz Cellars in Napa, CA, and a James Beard Foundation Trustee.
+“The first time you visit this winery, you realize what a national treasure it is—it’s a living history lesson of Napa Valley.”

 The path to his current job was sprinkled with supportive mentors every step of the way.
 While attending Anacostia Senior High School, Carlton joined the Careers Through Culinary Arts Program (C-CAP), where he met early mentors C-CAP founder and chairman Richard Grausman and chef-instructor Ian Barthley ’90.
 Through the program Carlton was awarded a full scholarship to the CIA.
 “C-CAP made all the difference in my life.
 There is absolutely no way I would be where I am now without the mentorship and support of C-CAP.”

 Inspiration from the Wine Class at the CIA

 To prepare for culinary school, Carlton got a job at the Four Seasons in Washington, DC.
 “I worked as a prep cook and garde manger using ingredients I had never seen before,” Carlton says.
 “Executive Chef Doug Anderson was awesome.
 He helped prepare me for culinary exams and said I could learn a lot by reading cookbooks.
 I had a big library before I even went to the CIA.”